zhenyaevgeniia/evgeniia-balyasina/n26-testplans.md

-Test plans are made for Task1 and Task3.
+Test plans are done for Task1 and Task3.

 # TASK1